-This admissions test is taken for some Oxford and Cambridge courses.
+This admissions test is taken for some Oxford courses.

-The ELAT forms a crucial part of the admissions process to study English at Oxford and Cambridge, and some joint honours courses at Oxford.
+The ELAT forms a crucial part of the admissions process to study English at Oxford, and some joint honours courses at Oxford.

 Here are some general resources related to the English Literature Admissions Test (ELAT).
 Use this page as a hub to branch off and use other resources!